Nina Mayr, M.D., FASTRO, FAAAS

 Seattle, WA 98109

-Dr. Nina Mayr is a professor and the chair of the Department of Radiation Oncology at the University of Washington.
+Dr. Nina Mayr is a professor in the Department of Radiation Oncology at the University of Washington.
 Dr. Mayr specializes in the treatment of women’s cancers, lung cancer, neuro-oncology, and tumor imaging.

 Patient Care Philosophy

 Whatever we do in medicine—clinical care, teaching, research, outreach, leadership—it has one purpose: to improve our patients’ health, well-being and lives.
 To me, patients come first, always and everyday.